The Sermon on the Mount

 “Enter through the narrow gate; for the gate is wide and the road broad that leads to destruction, and those who enter through it are many.
 How narrow the gate and constricted the road that leads to life.
 And those who find it are few.

 “Beware of false prophets, who come to you in sheep’s clothing, but underneath are ravenous wolves.
 By their fruits you will know them.
 Do people pick grapes from thornbushes, or figs from thistles?
 Just so, every good tree bears good fruit, and a rotten tree bears bad fruit.
+A good tree cannot bear bad fruit; nor a bad tree bear good fruit.
 Every tree that does not bear good fruit will be cut down and thrown into the fire.
 So by their fruits you will know them.

 The True Disciple